0xadada/dotfiles/README.md

 ## macOS hacker defaults

-When setting up a new Macbook, you may want to set some sensible macOS defaults:
+When setting up a new Macbook, you may want to set some hacker macOS defaults:

 ```bash
 ./.macos